Team7052/FRC-2018/README.md

 # SIHRobotics2018
-Team 7052 - SIHRobotic's code for the 2018 FIRST Power Up Competition.
+Team 7052 - SIHRobotics' code for the 2018 FIRST Power Up Competition.